Adelic line bundles on quasi-projective varieties: Preliminaries on arithmetic varieties

-In this subsection, we review some basic notions of arithmetic divisors and hermitian line bundles over projective arithmetic varieties.
-These are standard terminology, and most of them are reviewed in \cite[Appendix 1]{YZ1}.
-Since the content here is purely arithmetic, we do not take the uniform terminology in \S\ref{sec uniform}.
+In this section, we review some basic notions of arithmetic divisors and hermitian line bundles on projective arithmetic varieties.
+These are standard terminology, and most of them are reviewed in the appendix of this book in slightly different settings.
+We also refer to the textbook of Yuan--Guo \cite{YG25} for a first course on Arakelov geometry.